llafuente/bootstrap-grunt/README.markdown

         // *.js are required and execute it
         // Arguments passed: grunt, config, bootstrap

-        // *.json are treated as configuration extensors
+        // *.json are treated as config extensors
-        // *.yml are treated as configuration extensors
+        // *.yml are treated as config extensors

         .loadConfiguration([path.join(__dirname , 'grunt/*')], {json_comments: true})